 Consignee agrees AHCS will receive ten percent (10%) of the proceeds from the sale of each Consigned Item (the “Consignment Fee”) in consideration of the services AHCS performs in selling the Consigned Item on Consignee’s behalf at the Event and AHCS will have the express right to retain the Consignment Fee from the proceeds of the sale of the Consigned Item.

-Payment to Consignee for the Consignee’s share of the proceeds from the sale of a Consigned Item after the Consignment Fee is deducted will be made via within 5 business days’ after the Event.
+Payment to Consignee for the Consignee’s share of the proceeds from the sale of a Consigned Item after the Consignment Fee is deducted will be made via check and mailed within 5 business days’ after the Event.

 There is no guarantee the Consignee’s Consigned Item(s) will sell at the Event.